1.) Is this a gym?

 If you want steak, come here.
 If you’re happy with hamburger, go to your gym.
 We’ve been trained in the CrossFit methods by all of the top CrossFit coaches.
 Our staff is highly educated in the science of athletic movement.
 We can pass that knowledge onto you.
 We are the best.
 If you want that, come see us.
 Click here to see our qualifications.

-Until you try CrossFit, the price is not going to make sense.
-Come in and we’ll tell you.
-We’re not being cute and we don’t have a hard sell.
-In fact, we don’t “sell” anything.
-Come in and try CrossFit for free and then walk out our door.
+We have a variety of options, we want to make sure what you get is what you need.
+Come in for a No-Sweat Intro, then walk out our door.
 Really.
 Go home and decide if you want to join.
 We’re not going to bug you.
-But price comparison between us and Gloabl Gym or NuBody’s or whoever is comparing apples and oranges, so we just don’t do it.
-Instead, take a sip for free and decide for yourself.
+But price comparison between us and Global Gym or Goodlife or whoever is comparing apples and oranges, so we just don’t do it.
+Instead, come in and talk to use about your goals and decide for yourself.
 Think of it as a taste-test.
-Call Kevin at (506) 962-0710 or email at email@example.com and set up your free taste-test.
+Call Kevin at (506) 962-0710 or email at firstname.lastname@example.org and set up your free taste-test.